Father-Focused, Family-First,

 Every state handles property division in one of two ways.
 One is the community property system, which says that each spouse equally owns all property acquired during the marriage, so it will be split evenly.

 However, most states – including Minnesota – use the equitable distribution system.
-This means property is divided in a fair and equitable way, which is not always equal.
+This means the property is divided in a fair and equitable way, which is not always equal.
 As a result, the court won’t grant each of you roughly half of the marital property like it would in a community property state.

 Instead, the judge will consider several factors, such as income and contributions to the marriage, before deciding how to divide your property.
 If you have questions about what assets you’re likely to get, contact a caring Minneapolis property division lawyer for men at The Legal Dad to learn more.